B-HAR: an open-source baseline framework for in depth study of human activity recognition datasets and workflows: Introduction

-Figure~\ref{fig:HARview} presents the HAR standard workflow, which generally consists of: 1) the identification of data sources, i.e., sensors and devices used to collect data, 2) the data collection and pre-processing, 3) the model selection and training, and 4) the evaluation of the achieved results.
-Despite this general workflow, the data pre-processing and the model selection phases include a high number of non-standardized steps which represents the most critical aspects for the quality of the HAR approach.
-In particular, the data pre-processing includes different elaborations, as normalization, noise removal, balancing, and feature extraction.
-Their application profoundly impacts the recognition model selection and the recognition quality.
-Indeed, no well-defined workflow that identifies how these data processing steps should be applied exists, as well as, there are not precise rules for the model selection and training.
-In addition, the testing phase is still an underestimated process that is not clearly described in most of the existing methodologies.
+Moreover, the design of a workflow is a challenging and error-prone activity that may definitely affects the accuracy of the HAR methodology.
+Figure~\ref{fig:HARview} presents the typical workflow for HAR \add{algorithmic design}.
+It generally consists of: 1) the identification of data sources, i.e., sensors and devices used to collect data, 2) the data collection and preprocessing, 3) the model selection and training, and 4) the evaluation of the achieved results.
+Despite this general workflow, the data preprocessing and the model selection phases include a high number of non-standardized steps, which represents the critical aspects for the quality of the HAR approach.
+In particular, the data preprocessing includes different elaborations, such as normalization, noise removal, balancing, or feature extraction.
+Their application profoundly impacts the recognition model performance.
+Indeed, no well-defined workflow that identifies how these data processing steps should be applied exists, as well as there are no precise rules for the model selection and training.

+The lack of such well-defined workflow makes it very difficult to analyze, compare and evaluate the quality of different HAR approaches, even by adopting the same dataset.
+Some of the most common errors during the implementation of this workflow concern: \begin{itemize} \item data errors (i.e., null values, infinite values, or corrupted values) are not handled; \item normalization is applied to the initial datasets instead of applying it to the training dataset and then to the validation and testing dataset; \item incorrect training and testing (train/test split) procedure; \item performance evaluation of multi-class problems is provided only in terms of accuracy, instead of using metrics such as sensitivity, specificity, precision, and F1-Sore. \end{itemize} Such errors are mainly due to the fact that the workflow steps are usually applied separately, and there is no tool that integrates them, making their use transparent to the user.